 The canal is long gone.
 The broad boulevard has been colonized by 400 years of encroachment — shops built into shops, second floors hanging over the street, electrical wiring that looks like abstract art made by someone having a very bad day.
 The lanes branching off the main road get progressively narrower until some are literally shoulder-width.

-I entered from the metro station at 5 PM, heading for Paranthe Wali Gali — the famous "Lane of Paranthas" where half a dozen shops have been serving stuffed flatbreads since the 1870s.
-I found it easily.
-The lane is about 20 meters long, both sides lined with guys pressing parathas on cast-iron griddles.
+Enter from the metro station around 5 PM and head for Paranthe Wali Gali — the famous "Lane of Paranthas," where half a dozen shops have been serving stuffed flatbreads since the 1870s.
+It's easy to find.
+The lane runs about 20 meters, both sides lined with cooks pressing parathas on cast-iron griddles.

-I ordered a plate at the first shop.
-Aloo (potato) and pyaaz (onion) paranthe with pickle and mint chutney.
-INR 120 for the pair.
-The bread was flaky, the filling spiced but not overwhelming.
+Order a plate at the first shop.
+Aloo (potato) and pyaaz (onion) paranthe with pickle and mint chutney run INR 120 for the pair.
+The bread is flaky, the filling spiced but not overwhelming.
 A decent start.

-But then I noticed a lane shooting off to the left.
-It was narrower than Paranthe Wali Gali, and it smelled like cardamom and dried chili.
-I followed my nose.
+Then notice the lane shooting off to the left — narrower than Paranthe Wali Gali, smelling of cardamom and dried chili.
+Follow your nose.

 The Spice Lane

-Within two minutes, I was in a part of Chandni Chowk that clearly didn't see many tourists.
-The shops here were wholesale spice dealers — massive sacks of turmeric, cumin, coriander, star anise, and about forty spices I couldn't identify lined both sides of a lane barely wide enough for a handcart.
+Within two minutes you land in a part of Chandni Chowk that clearly doesn't see many tourists.
+The shops here are wholesale spice dealers — massive sacks of turmeric, cumin, coriander, star anise, and about forty spices few visitors could name, lined along a lane barely wide enough for a handcart.

-An older man sitting on a wooden platform noticed me staring and waved me over.
-His name was Mohanlal (he said everyone calls him Lalji), and his family has been in the spice trade since — he wasn't sure — "before the British came, definitely."
+An older man sitting on a wooden platform may notice you staring and wave you over.
+His name is Mohanlal — everyone calls him Lalji — and his family has been in the spice trade since, he isn't quite sure, "before the British came, definitely."

-He opened small cloth bags and held them under my nose one at a time.
+He opens small cloth bags and holds them under your nose one at a time.
 Kashmiri saffron.
 Malabar black pepper.
 Rajasthani red chili.
-Each one was a different world of scent.
-He explained the grades of saffron — the deep red threads versus the yellow (cheaper, less potent).
-He gave me a pinch of saffron to rub between my fingers.
-The stain lasted three days.
+Each one is a different world of scent.
+He explains the grades of saffron — the deep red threads versus the yellow (cheaper, less potent) — and presses a pinch into your palm to rub between your fingers.
+The stain lasts three days.

-I bought 100 grams of saffron (INR 800 — cheap by international standards, he assured me, and he was right) and 250 grams each of whole cumin and black pepper.
-He wrapped them in newspaper and tied them with cotton string.
-The transaction took 45 minutes, most of it tea-drinking and conversation.
+Buy 100 grams of saffron (INR 800 — cheap by international standards, and he's right) plus 250 grams each of whole cumin and black pepper.
+He wraps them in newspaper and ties them with cotton string.
+The transaction takes 45 minutes, most of it tea-drinking and conversation.

 The Second Wrong Turn

-Leaving Lalji's shop, I was oriented toward the Jama Masjid — I could see the minaret above the rooftops.
-But the lane twisted, forked, and deposited me in a fabric district.
+Leaving Lalji's shop, you orient toward the Jama Masjid — its minaret rises above the rooftops.
+But the lane twists, forks, and deposits you in a fabric district.
 Rolls of silk, cotton, and synthetic cloth stacked floor to ceiling in narrow shops.
-Tailors working on old Singer sewing machines in what appeared to be closet-sized workshops.
+Tailors working old Singer sewing machines in closet-sized workshops.

-A young man handed me a glass of chai.
-Just handed it to me, unsolicited, while I stood looking confused in his lane.
-"You're lost," he said in English.
-It wasn't a question.
+A young man hands you a glass of chai.
+Just hands it over, unsolicited, while you stand looking confused in his lane.
+"You're lost," he says in English.
+It isn't a question.

 "Everyone gets lost here.
 My grandfather says Shah Jahan designed it that way to confuse invaders."
-He laughed.
+He laughs.
 "Probably just bad urban planning."

-His name was Faisal.
-He ran a wholesale fabric business from a shop the size of my hotel bathroom.
-He invited me to see the rooftop.
+His name is Faisal.
+He runs a wholesale fabric business from a shop the size of a hotel bathroom, and he invites you up to see the rooftop.

-We climbed four flights of narrow stairs — more ladder than staircase — and emerged onto a rooftop with a view I still think about.
+Four flights of narrow stairs — more ladder than staircase — open onto a rooftop with a view that stays with you.
 The Jama Masjid's dome and minarets to the south, the Red Fort's walls to the east, and a dense carpet of rooftops, TV antennas, water tanks, and drying laundry stretching in every direction.
-The call to evening prayer started from the Jama Masjid while I stood there.
-Multiple muezzins from multiple mosques, slightly out of sync, creating a harmonic echo across Old Delhi.
+The call to evening prayer rises from the Jama Masjid as you stand there.
+Multiple muezzins from multiple mosques, slightly out of sync, create a harmonic echo across Old Delhi.

 The Third Meal, the Fourth Meal, and the Fifth

-Faisal pointed me toward Karim's — the legendary Mughlai restaurant near the Jama Masjid that's been serving since 1913.
-I found it after two more wrong turns.
-The nihari (slow-cooked meat stew, INR 250) was rich, unctuous, and deeply spiced.
-The roomali roti — bread so thin you can read through it — was thrown like a Frisbee from cook to counter.
+Faisal points you toward Karim's — the legendary Mughlai restaurant near the Jama Masjid that has been serving since 1913.
+It surfaces after two more wrong turns.
+The nihari (slow-cooked meat stew, INR 250) is rich, unctuous, and deeply spiced.
+The roomali roti — bread so thin you can read through it — is thrown like a Frisbee from cook to counter.

-That was meal three.
-Then I passed a jalebi cart outside Jama Masjid.
-The jalebis were being fried in a massive kadhai of bubbling oil, emerging as golden spirals that dripped syrup.
+That's meal three.
+Then comes a jalebi cart outside Jama Masjid.
+The jalebis fry in a massive kadhai of bubbling oil, emerging as golden spirals that drip syrup.
 INR 60 for a plate.
 Meal four.

-Walking toward what I thought was the metro, I found a chaat vendor near Dariba Kalan (the jewelry lane).
+Heading toward what feels like the metro, you find a chaat vendor near Dariba Kalan (the jewelry lane).
 Dahi bhalla — fried lentil dumplings in yogurt with tamarind and green chutney.
 INR 40.
 Meal five.

-I was full in a way that transcended physical discomfort and entered philosophical acceptance.
+By now you're full in a way that transcends physical discomfort and enters philosophical acceptance.

-At 9 PM, Chandni Chowk takes on a different character.
+By 9 PM, Chandni Chowk takes on a different character.
 Many of the retail shops have closed, but the food stalls are peaking.
-The electrical wiring overhead creates a strange amber glow.
+The electrical wiring overhead casts a strange amber glow.
 The crowds thin from impossible to merely dense.

-I eventually found the Chandni Chowk metro station by following a group of college students who seemed to know where they were going.
-The metro — clean, air-conditioned, running every 3 minutes on the Yellow Line — deposited me at Rajiv Chowk (Connaught Place) in 8 minutes.
+The Chandni Chowk metro station reveals itself if you follow a group of college students who clearly know where they're going.
+The metro — clean, air-conditioned, running every 3 minutes on the Yellow Line — deposits you at Rajiv Chowk (Connaught Place) in 8 minutes.

-The contrast was jarring.
-I'd gone from 17th-century sensory chaos to a modern metro system in under ten minutes.
+The contrast is jarring.
+You've gone from 17th-century sensory chaos to a modern metro system in under ten minutes.
 That's Delhi's trick — it holds every century of India simultaneously, and the transitions happen without warning.

 You can "do" Chandni Chowk efficiently.
 Walk in from the metro, hit Paranthe Wali Gali, walk to Jama Masjid, eat at Karim's, leave.
 Two hours.
 Tick the box.